-Taste and aroma also play a key role in the marijuana effects.
-In vaping, the low temperatures can help in preserving the terpenes—the important chemical compounds of cannabis.
+Taste and aroma also play a key role in the effects of marijuana.
+In vaping, the low temperatures can help preserve the terpenes—the important chemical compounds of cannabis.
 In other words, vaping retains the original taste of cannabis, thus providing better effects.

-- Increased risks of cataracts, stroke, and pregnancy loss
+- Increased risks of cataracts, strokes, and pregnancy loss

 - Blockage in veins and arteries

 There’s not much research available on vaping marijuana.
 However, long-term use of vaping can cause:

 - Damage to the lungs

 - Release certain chemicals, which result in cancer development.

 - Problems in the brain development of children